Bchass/AutoPay/README.md

  ### TODO:
  ~~Figure out a new way to go undetected~~
- - Add support for FireFox
+ - Add support for Firefox (on hold as it's still very buggy) [Status](https://puppeteer.github.io/ispuppeteerfirefoxready/)
  - Transation over to TypeScript